garystafford/streaming-sales-generator/README.md

 ## Sample Dashboard

-A simple dashboard example created from the synthetic sales data joined with the product list.
+A simple dashboard example created from the streaming sales data joined with the static product list.

 ![Dashboard](dashboard.png)